-Can you eat anything on a calorie deficit?
-While some sources say people can, don’t believe this lie blindly.18 A balanced diet full of healthy fats, protein, and carbs (aka “macronutrients”) is crucial to maintaining healthy hormone levels, body tone, and energy levels while in a calorie deficit.
+You might hear that you can eat anything while on a calorie deficit, but it’s important not to accept this claim without skepticism.1 A balanced diet full of healthy fats, protein, and carbs (aka “macronutrients”) is crucial to maintaining healthy hormone levels, body tone, and energy levels while in a calorie deficit.

 In other words, it may be possible for a person to eat anything they want while dieting, but it can cause health issues down the line and prove frustrating when the results are subpar.